-&lt;sup>3Levin first reported his results at seminars in Moscow in 1971, while still a PhD student.
+&lt;sup>4Levin first reported his results at seminars in Moscow in 1971, while still a PhD student.
 News of Cook's result did not reach the Soviet Union until at least 1973, after Levin's announcement of his results had been published; in accordance with Stigler's Law, this result is often called "Cook's Theorem".
 Levin was denied his PhD at Moscow University for political reasons; he emigrated to the US in 1978 and earned a PhD at MIT a year later.
-Cook was denied tenure at Berkeley in 1970, just one year before publishing his seminal paper; he (but not Levin) later won the Turing award for his proof.
+Cook was denied tenure by the Berkeley